inzva/reinforcement-learning-project/README.md

 This repository supports tensorboard for logging the values.

 The eval folder contains code for evaluating the trained agent visually and extract a dataset for offline learning/imitation learning for RL.
+The previously created dataset can also downloaded [from here](https://drive.google.com/file/d/1UjY-G1cZcpEP6ibJ-282XjJzvC9NO5N2/view?usp=sharing).
 It includes a checkpoint from the previous trainings to run the model.

 To start the PyBullet simulation window
 ```bash